-- Finally, make sure linens are evenly used by placing new laundered items on top of the stack.
+- Finally, make sure linens are evenly used by placing newly laundered items on top of the stack.
 To use, pull from the bottom.

 Quick Towel Folding Tutorial

-Folding towels using this method makes them easy hang on the towel bar and easier to store too.
+Folding towels using this method makes it easy to hang on the towel bar and easier to store too.

 Fold the towel in thirds, lengthwise.

 Next, fold the towel again, width wise.
 Then fold again to make a rectangle.